my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 **General**

--   When you start off, be sure to ready your <span style='color:chartreuse'>biting point</span>, do not let the car roll back.
+-   When you start off, be sure to ready your <span style='color:#32CD32'>biting point</span>, do not let the car roll back.
--   Approaching junctions, crossroad, ...: First <span style='color:chartreuse'>Mirror-Signal</span> then slow down, don't slow down first.
+-   Approaching junctions, crossroad, ...: First <span style='color:#32CD32'>Mirror-Signal</span> then slow down, don't slow down first.
 -   I tend to get too close to the left side on narrow roads; pay attention to your position, ideally middle of two lanes;
--   <span style='color:chartreuse'>Off the gas</span> when clutch down (changing gears); otherwise the car will struggle, rumble and shudder, like it's going to stalll;
+-   <span style='color:#32CD32'>Off the gas</span> when clutch down (changing gears); otherwise the car will struggle, rumble and shudder, like it's going to stalll;
 -   Turn right: don't start turning unless you are sure of a clear way; otherwise will be stuck in the opposite lane, which is very dangerous. [<span style='color:red'>Do not stop in the opposite lane! [✘]</span>]

 **Junctions**